ProjectIxian/Ixian-source/README.md

 There are two main development branches:
 * master-mainnet: This branch is used to build the binaries for the official IXIAN DLT network.
 It should change slowly and be quite well-tested.
 * master: This is the main development branch and the source for testnet binaries.
 The branch might not always be kept bug-free, if an extensive new feature is being worked on.
+If you are simply looking to build a current testnet binary yourself, please use one of the release tags which will be associated with the master branch.

 ## Building